Moksha-132/Online-Live-Code-Editor/README.md

-🌐 Live Code Editor (HTML, CSS, JS) This is a simple and elegant online code editor that allows users to write and run HTML, CSS, and JavaScript directly in the browser — with a built-in result preview panel.
+# Online Live Code Editor (HTML, CSS, JavaScript)

+This project is a lightweight, browser-based code editor that enables users to write and run HTML, CSS, and JavaScript in real time.
-🚀 Features

-Real-time output preview

-Syntax highlighting with Ace Editor
+It provides a clean interface with separate editor panels and a live preview window, making it ideal for beginners, learners, and developers experimenting with frontend code.

+---

+# Tech Stack

+*HTML5* – Structure of the editor and preview layout

+*CSS3* – Styling for layout, tabs, and UI components

+*JavaScript* – Logic for compiling and rendering user code

+*Ace Editor* – Advanced code editor with syntax highlighting, themes, and keybindings

+---

+#Features

+*Real-Time Output Preview*
-Smooth tabbed interface for HTML, CSS, and JavaScript
+- Instantly see the result of your HTML, CSS, and JavaScript code.

+*Syntax Highlighting*
+- Powered by Ace Editor for smooth and readable coding.

+*Tabbed Editing Interface*
+- Switch effortlessly between HTML, CSS, and JS panels.

+*Instant Compilation*
+- Generates the combined output and renders it inside the preview frame.

+*Lightweight & Fast*
+- Runs entirely in the browser with no server required.

+*Beginner-Friendly UI*
+- Simple layout ideal for students or anyone learning web development.

+*Browser-Based*
+- Works locally without any installation or backend setup.

+---

-📂 How to Use
+# How to Use

-Clone this repository or download the files.
+- Clone or download this repository.

-Open index.html in your browser.
+- Open index.html in your browser.

-Write code in the editor tabs (HTML, CSS, JS).
+- Write your code in the respective HTML, CSS, and JS editor tabs.

-Click the “Result” button to compile and preview your code instantly.
+- Click the Result button to generate the live preview.

+- Modify code anytime and instantly re-run for updated output.

+---

+# Use Cases

-🛠 Built With 1.HTML, CSS, JavaScript
+- Practicing HTML, CSS, and JavaScript

-2.Ace Editor
+- Teaching web development

+- Creating demos and small prototypes

+- Testing UI elements quickly

+- Embedding in educational blogs or coding courses

+---

-✨ Credits
+# Credits

-Built with 💻 by Lakshmi Moksha Boya.
+Developed by *Lakshmi Moksha Boya*.

-A minimal, fast, and beginner-friendly live code editor.
+Designed to be a simple, fast, and intuitive live code editor for learners and developers.